 The court's decision means that the Interior Department's coal leasing program can stay open.
 The administration would likely have had to pause the program while it prepared a detailed programmatic environmental impact statement if it had lost, which by most estimates would have taken at least three years.

-Click here to read news coverage about the ruling.
+Click here for news coverage about the ruling.